 In WhichSchoolAdvisor.com's experience of meetings with the owners and the leadership at both Safa Schools, we have been convinced that there is a genuine and unrelenting desire to see these commitments and aims met.

-Safa British School is an inclusive school where students will be accepted with various levels of academics.
-SBS has a comprehensive inclusive policy in practice wherein staff support children with additional learning needs (Students of Determination and those who have Gifts and Talents) to enable them to achieve their personal potential academically and socially, by recognising their individual differences, needs, strengths, weaknesses, experiences and interests.
+Safa British School is an inclusive school where students will be accepted with various levels of academic ability.
+The school has a comprehensive inclusion policy in practice wherein staff support children with additional learning needs (Students of Determination and those who have Gifts and Talents) to enable them to achieve their personal potential academically and socially, by recognising their individual differences, needs, strengths, weaknesses, experiences and interests.
 The school also ensures that children do not focus purely on the academic, but are offered the opportunity to develop other skills, offering over 40 extra curricular activities.

 According to the KHDA, "the premises, facilities and learning resources are of the highest quality; the school has specialist rooms including a computer suite, science laboratory, library, physical activity areas and new learning support bases."
 Premises are spacious, bright and extremely well maintained with wide corridors and additional large spaces.